Eddie C. Brown

-Eddie Carl Brown (born November 26, 1940) is an American investment manager, entrepreneur and philanthropist.
-Renowned for his stock-picking acumen, Brown is the founder and president of Brown Capital Management, a Baltimore-based firm that's amassed more than $10 billion under management since it opened for business in 1983.
-An avid traveler and jazz aficionado, Brown and his wife, Sylvia, have given millions to various charitable causes under the aegis of the Baltimore-based Eddie C. and C. Sylvia Brown Family Foundation.
+Eddie Carl Brown (born November 26, 1940) is an American investment manager, entrepreneur, and philanthropist.
+He is the founder and president of Brown Capital Management, a Baltimore-based firm that has amassed over $10 billion under management since its 1983 founding.
+Brown and his wife, Sylvia, have given millions to various charitable causes under the aegis of the Baltimore-based Eddie C. and C. Sylvia Brown Family Foundation.

-Early life
+Early life and education

-Brown was born to 13-year-old Annie Mae Brown in Apopka, Florida, a rural hamlet in the central part of the state where agriculture dominated the local economy and Jim Crow laws kept blacks and whites rigidly ensconced in their separate, unequal, worlds.
-Brown’s mother left town when she was 15.
-From that point forward, Brown’s grandparents Jake and Mamie Brown Sr. and his uncle, Jake Brown Jr. – took over his socialization.
-Brown’s proclivity for academic excellence first manifested itself in elementary school, prompting his grandmother to pay for a typewriter and typing lessons for her grandson.
+Brown was born to 13-year-old Annie Mae Brown in Apopka, Florida, a rural hamlet in Central Florida, where agriculture dominated the local economy and Jim Crow laws, prior to their repeal, kept blacks and whites rigidly ensconced in separate, unequal, worlds.
+Brown's mother left when she was 15, after which Brown’s grandparents Jake and Mamie Brown Sr. and his uncle, Jake Brown Jr. raised him.
+Brown’s academic excellence manifested in elementary school, prompting his grandmother to pay for a typewriter and typing lessons for her grandson.
 She was determined to have him avoid performing manual labor in the Apopka citrus groves that supported his grandparents.
-To this day, Brown still types proficiently enough to dash out 60 error-free words per minute.
+Brown still types proficiently enough to dash out 60 error-free words per minute.

 When Brown was six, his entrepreneurial Uncle Jake taught him how to drive a flatbed truck, enabling fruit pickers to load boxes of oranges, grapefruit, and tangerines in Apopka’s citrus groves.
 Jake also ran a thriving moonshine enterprise in central Florida and under his tutelage, Brown was piloting hotrods filled with white lightning by the time he was 11.

 A disapproving relative quietly contacted Brown’s mother, who snatched her son out of Apopka and relocated him to Allentown, Pennsylvania.
-Brown attended an integrated high school in Allentown where he continued to be a top academic performer.
+Brown attended an integrated high school in Allentown, where he continued to be a top academic performer.
 He graduated with honors from Allentown High School, one of five African Americans out of a class of 760 students.

-Still Brown had no realistic prospect of attending college, until a white Allentown woman who owned a casket making business offered to subsidize his higher education.
+Brown had no realistic prospect of attending college until a white woman who owned a casket-making business in Allentown offered to subsidize his higher education.
 Brown never met his benefactor, whose offer was made through a proxy.
 One of his lifelong regrets is never having thanked her face-to-face.
-But her legacy lives on because her kindness triggered in Brown a passionate interest in philanthropy.
-His benefactor’s largesse allowed Brown to earn a B.S. in electrical engineering in 1961, which he received from Howard University, in Washington, D.C.
+Brown has a passionate interest in philanthropy.
+His benefactor’s largesse allowed Brown to earn a B.S. in electrical engineering in 1961 from Howard University in Washington, D.C.